 Sleep apnea is a serious disorder that endangers your health.
 It is caused by episodes of airway blockage and is accompanied by extremely loud snoring or gasping sounds.
 Your throat closes or relaxes preventing your body from getting the oxygen it needs.

-Make an appointment with Dr. Sutton if you have concerns about snoring or your sleep quality.
+Make an appointment with our Rohnert Park sleep apnea dentist, Dr. Sutton, if you have concerns about snoring or your sleep quality.

 Warning Signs of Sleep Apnea

 Sleep apnea raises your risk of stroke, heart attack, and high blood pressure.
 Fitful sleeping, daytime fatigue, and irritability are a few common symptoms of this condition.
 If you experience these symptoms or are known to be a loud snorer, it is very important to set up an appointment at Sonoma Smiles.

 Dr. Sutton can help you understand your risk factors and get a proper diagnosis and treatment for this serious condition.

 Sleep apnea is a common condition that can affect anyone, though men have twice the risk as women.
 About half the sufferers are overweight.
 And although the condition can happen at any age, the risk increases as you get older.

 Other risk factors include having airways that are naturally narrow, a history of sinus troubles, or enlarged tonsils that can reduce airflow.
 In addition, the use of certain substances such as alcohol, sedatives, and medications can also compound the problem.